 I mean, what are they saying happened?

-It seemed like they were trying to point out that everyone is still equally that the Christian genocide, there is no uh main targeted towards Christians.
+It seemed like they were trying to point out that everyone is killed equally.

-But all they have to do is look at our population, being the indigenous people of those areas, you would think that we would be the largest number.
+But all we have to do is look at our population, being the indigenous people of those areas.

-Oh, we are the Lewis.
+But we are the lowest.

 And not only that, do we suffer genocides?

-We're treated like second class citizens every single day.
+We're treated like second-class citizens every single day.

-You know, jobs hired girls are given to, uh Muslims over Christians, and that's something I mean, all I wanted to do was tell them in quote, why don't you go to Iraq and Syria and see if we will live equally?
+And that's something, I mean, all I wanted to do was tell them in court, why don't you go to Iraq and Syria and see if you will live equally?

-And you know, they had coached the nine witnesses, they had coached them to say when they were asked by the government agents, would you return back to Iraq right now?
+And, you know, they had coached the nine witnesses, they had coached them to say when they were asked by the government agents, would you return back to Iraq right now?

 And believe it or not, they actually said yes.